Hugo tips

 tips to save other people from discovering them the hard way.

-Don’t follow the standard instructions for adding a theme
+Don’t follow the standard instructions for adding a theme Link to heading

 - Go to the theme you plan to use on Github and fork it.